 *the 2023 event will be the inaugural UCI Cycling World Championships, taking place every 4 years and combining road, track, BMX and mountain biking events.

-Use TripAdvisor to find some great places to stay in each of the regions or towns by clicking on each of the links above.
+Use TripAdvisor to find some great places to stay in each of the route’s main towns by clicking on each of the links below: